arghadeep23/DUHacks/readme.md

-# Automated Plant Classification and Medicinal Identification
+# Plant Classification and Medicinal uses Identification

 ## Overview

-Welcome to the Automated Plant Classification and Medicinal Identification Tool!
-This tool is designed to analyze input images of plant leaves, specifically with a shape of 256x256x3, and provide information about the plant species, the health status of the leaf (healthy or diseased), and the potential medicinal uses of the identified plant.
+This model is being designed to analyze input images of plant leaves, specifically with a shape of 256x256x3, and provide information about the plant species, the health status of the leaf (healthy or diseased), and the potential medicinal uses of the identified plant.

-## Features
+## Features to be implemented

 1. **Plant Classification:**
    - Given an input image, the tool employs a trained machine learning model to classify the plant species.